Sunday, April 2, 2017

 • What Is Glorification?:

 -This is the end of the sanctification process and takes place when we get to heaven (1 John 3:2; Ephesians 3:15; Philippians 3:20-21).
+The agent of glorification is the Holy Spirit.
 We are then in an eternal state and have been fully perfected in our nature.

--Certain professing Christian groups such as the Mormons and International Churches of Christ teach that a person is not justified until the final Day of Judgment when he is rewarded after his works are evaluated.
-Only then has he been found worthy of his place with God in heaven.
-The cults blur the meanings of justification and sanctification by equating them to mean the same thing.
-This kind of theology results in a works-based salvation.
+-Certain professing Christian groups, such as the Mormons and International Churches of Christ, teach that a person is not justified until the final Day of Judgment when their works are evaluated, determining their worthiness of a place with God in heaven.
+These groups blur the lines between justification and sanctification, treating them as one and the same.
+This theology results in a works-based salvation, allowing humans to boast before God.

-• Labeling Justification As Being A Process Is Highly Illogical:
+• Labeling Justification as a Process Is Highly Illogical

 No comments: